GiaLuongNgo/EtherCar/README.md

 # Instruction

 The game is now hosting at https://ethercar-61075.firebaseapp.com.
+You need to connect to Metamask Ropsten testnet to play the game.
-There are 3 main functions is posting car, buying car and redeem reward
+There are 3 main functions is posting car, buying car and redeem reward.
 You must buy car to become one of minters to redeem the SIM token reward.